GaProgMan/Medico/README.md

 All of his medication was time based, so he would have to set each of the alarms at the beginning of the day - MANUALLY.
 What he wanted was an app that would set all of the alarms for him when he took his first dose in the morning.
 Should his miss or delay a dose, the later alarms would be put on hold until he took his allotted dose, then all alarms based after that one would cascade AUTOMATICALLY.

-I will consider this application 100% successful if only one person is helped by it.
+I will consider this repository 100% successful if only one person is helped by it.
+Also, should this code base help convince developers to create a similar application, then this will be taken as 100% success for this repository.

 Technology
 ----------